AndrewRadev/switch.vim/README.md

 the "echo" in "<?php echo 'something' ?>" or vice-versa.
 However, the second pattern wouldn't work properly if it didn't contain "\%(echo\)\@!".
 This pattern asserts that, in this place of the text, there is no "echo".
 Otherwise, the second pattern would match as well.
-Using the |\@!| pattern in strategic places is important in many cases.
+Using the `\@!` pattern in strategic places is important in many cases.

-For more complicated substitions, you can use the nested form.
+For even more complicated substitions, you can use the nested form.

 ### Nested dict definitions